-The town was established in the late 1860s, and although the spelling was changed later, it was originally named after saloon owner Andrew Jackson Forrester.
+The town was established in the late 1860s and, although the spelling was changed later, it was originally named after saloon owner Andrew Jackson Forrester.
 Forestville was the home of the first powered sawmill in California, as well as a chair factory that at the time was the largest manufacturing plant in Sonoma County.

 Surrounded by rolling hills, tall redwoods, and neat rows of vineyards, Forestville offers much to do and enjoy.
 Check out the renowned Nightingale Breads, which uses a wood-fired oven to produce fragrant European-style loaves and other baked goods.
 Or visit the Tiny Town Café for a cup of coffee and some local conversation.
-And the Forestville Farmers Market is held 4-7 p.m. on Tuesdays, mid-June to mid-October.
+And the Forestville Farmers Market is held 4-7 p.m. on Tuesdays, mid-June through September.

 South of town, the family-owned Kozlowski Farms produces jams, vinegars, wine jellies, and fruit butters, all sold in the original apple-packing house.
 And don’t forget to taste local vintages in Forestville’s tasting rooms and nearby wineries.